-The streets, eateries, shops, restaurants offer some of the most delectable edible treats to all its visitors.
+The streets, eateries, shops and restaurants offer some of the most delectable edible treats to all its visitors.

 I would like all of you to try Lokum, Baklava Pastry, Kumpir, Borek and Simit.
-Let me introduce all of these edible treats for you.
+Let me introduce all of these edible treats to you.

 A well known Turkish sweet.